JosePineiro/LittleUnZip/README.md

 LittleUnZip can not:
 - Decompress a large zip ( > 2.147.483.647 bytes)
 - Decompress other metods than Storage and Deflate
 - Create ZIP file.
-Use https://github.com/JosePineiro/LittleZip class.
+Use LittleZip class.